Equestria Girls: Was It Really All That Bad?

-Personally, I reacted negatively to this news at first.
-I mean, the character designs shown to us looked unrealistically tall and thin, like most dolls, and had large heads and eyes, again, like dolls.
-So to me, this wasn't a movie so much as a gimmicky way to cram the pony style into a Barbie or Bratz mold.
+I reacted negatively to this news at first.
+The main issue is the character designs.
+They looked unrealistically tall and thin, like most dolls, and had large heads and eyes, again, like dolls.
+This didn't seem like a movie so much as a way to cram the pony style into a Bratz doll mold.
 And I didn't want anything to do with it.
-At first.

-And then she goes through the portal, becoming a human.
+She goes through the portal, becoming a human.
 Spike goes along too, turning into a dog.
-Hilarity ensues as Twiley has trouble figuring out the basics of being a human, from walking to writing with a pen in her hand instead of in her mouth.
+Hilarity ensues as she has trouble figuring out the basics of being a human.
 It also comes as a shock to her that this world is devoid of magic, and she no longer has her unicorn horn.
-At the high school, Canterlot High, she encounters other-world, human versions of every pony.
-Photo finish, Vinyl Scratch/DJ Pon3, Diamond Tiara, Silver Spoon, Trixie, the Cutie Mark Crusaders, and many other ponies show up in this world as humans, including Twilight's 5 main friends as well as Celestia and Luna, who are the Principal and Vice-Principal, respectively.
+At the high school, Canterlot High, she encounters human versions of every pony.
+Many ponies show up in this world as humans, including Twilight's 5 main friends, as well as Celestia and Luna, who are the Principal and Vice-Principal, respectively.

-But when Twilight finds her old pony buds, everything isn't all rainbows right away.
-It turns out, the antagonist who stole Twilight's crown, Sunset Shimmer, has also been secretly manipulating Fluttershy, Apple Jack, Rainbow Dash, Rarity, and Pinkie Pie, so that they all hate each other.
-Or at least, are no longer on speaking terms.
-Twilight is able to fix this with relative ease, but still has only 3 days to get back her crown, which she must win by being crowned the princess of the Fall Formal dance.
+Twilight is able to fix their friendships, but still must win her crown back by being crowned the princess of the Fall Formal dance.
 Sunset Shimmer has repeatedly won this contest, and this year was expecting to be unopposed.
 Yet Twilight knows she has to compete, for the fate of Equestria, and...

-Then Snips, Snails, Shimmer, the mane 6, and Twilight get into a tussle over the crown, but eventually, it winds up on Shimmer's brow.
+Then Snips, Snails, Shimmer, the mane six, and Twilight get into a tussle over the crown, but eventually, it winds up on Shimmer's brow.

-- Cuteness factor: everything about this movie was funny and adorable, well, except the villain.
-It was also just as upbeat and positive as any other MLP episode.
+- Cuteness: everything about this movie was funny and adorable.
+It was also just as upbeat and positive as any MLP episode.

 - The opening was neat.
-I think it's time MLP got a new opening, and at any rate I was really happy with this one.
+I think it's time MLP got a new opening, and I was really happy with this one.

 - Also, it's kind of funny how the name Twilight Sparkle is synonymous with the name of the villain, Sunset Shimmer.

-- The romantic subplot was unnecessary and seemed hastily thrown in at the last minute, plus there's the squick factor because of how much this unspecified human resembles Twilight's brother, Shining Armor, in human form (he's actually just a different member of the royal pony guard, but still, enough resemblance there to make the viewer cringe).
-On top of that problem, the boy in question isn't an interesting character.
-He can be summarized simply as "cool dude who can play guitar" a character too flat and infantile even for say, a Sims game, let alone for a character-driven show like MLP.
+- The romantic subplot.
+It was unnecessary and seemed hastily thrown in.
+Plus it's icky how much this unspecified human resembles Twilight's brother, Shining Armor, in human form (he's just a different member of the royal pony guard).
+Also, the boy in question isn't an interesting character.

-- The music was lame, in my opinion.
-It had none of the musical theater-esque or Disney-esque charm of the typical MLP song.
-What it was was what I'd call Disney-channel or teenie-bop pop, and it sucked.
-I mean, the songs still had good choreography and cheerful animation, but they sounded bland and generic.
+- The music was lame.
+It had none of the charm of a typical MLP song.
+I'd call it Disney-channel or teenie-bop pop.
+The songs still had good choreography and cheerful animation, but they sounded bland and mindless.

-- There's a few logical problems, such as how did Principal Celestia know about the world of Equestria, as is revealed in the end?
-And if she knew all along, why not simply give the crown back and not make Twilight go through the rigamarole of getting it back the hard way?
-I hate that she knew about the truth all along, because that means that she (and her hoofed counterpart back in Canterlot) were sending Twilight on an unnecessary snipe hunt just to "test" her, which is irksome.
-There's also a big logical problem I had with the show: If there are already human versions of every pony in the human world, why doesn't Twilight encounter the parallel world version of herself?
+- There's a few logical problems.
+For example, how did the human version of Princess Celestia, Principal Celestia, know about the world of Equestria, as is revealed in the end?
+And if she knew all along, why not simply give the crown back?
+I hate that she knew about the truth all along, because that means that she (and her hoofed counterpart back in Canterlot) were sending Twilight on an unnecessary snipe hunt just to "test" her.
+Also, if there are already human versions of every pony in the human world, why doesn't Twilight encounter the parallel world version of herself?
 Is she possessing the body of someone who normally inhabits the world as a normal human?
 Is the real Twilight locked in an underground cave?
 What happened to the real human version of Twilight?
-Or the real human version of Sunset Shimmer?
+Or the real human body of Sunset Shimmer?